 - Strong organizational skills and attention to detail.

 - Commitment to the organization’s mission and goals.

-In your correspondence, please reference the exact title and department of the job you are applying for in the subject line.
 This announcement will remain posted until the position is filled.
 No phone calls, please.

 Please note that only those individuals whose qualifications match the current needs of this position will be considered applicants and will receive responses from American Progress.

 Thank you for your interest in American Progress.

 American Progress operates two separate nonprofit organizations to maximize the progressive agenda: the Center for American Progress and the Center for American Progress Action Fund.
 This job posting refers collectively to the two organizations under the name “American Progress.”
 The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
 It undertakes research, public education and a limited amount of lobbying.
 The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
 It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.

 American Progress is dedicated to promoting diversity, equity, and inclusion.
 Diversity is more than a commitment at American Progress—it is the foundation of what we do.
 American Progress recruits, employs, trains, compensates, and promotes regardless of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, veteran status, medical condition, and all the other characteristics that make us unique.